passportpowell/Project5/README.md

 ## Dataset

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 We then used the user story where predictive analytics can be applied in a real project in the workplace.
-- The training data, sourced from Kaggle, comprises 2,104 healthy leaf images and 2,104 powdery mildew leaf images.
-- The testing dataset contains 300 images, 150 each of healthy and infected leaves.
-This dataset will be used to evaluate the model's performance.

-# Dashboard Design
 # Dashboard Design (Streamlit App User Interface)

 ## Page 1: Project Overview
-**Project Overview:**
 This project focuses on the detection of powdery mildew, a parasitic fungal disease caused by Podosphaera clandestina in cherry trees.
 The disease adversely affects the plant's growth and can result in significant crop loss.
 The primary objective is to develop a visual differentiation system for identifying infected and uninfected cherry leaves.
 ![Home page](https://res.cloudinary.com/dbqkng7cd/image/upload/v1685702149/Project%205/page_0_xs57da.png)